Gatorade: Composition and health concerns

 The original Gatorade is based on oral rehydration therapy, a mixture of salt, sugar, and water, with the citrus-based flavoring and added food coloring.
-The composition of individual Gatorade products varies depending upon the product in question, as well as the country in which it is sold.
+The composition of individual Gatorade products varies by product and where it is sold.
 Gatorade Thirst Quencher contains water, sucrose (table sugar), dextrose, citric acid, natural flavor, sodium chloride (table salt), sodium citrate, monopotassium phosphate, and flavoring/coloring ingredients.
 Some Gatorade flavor variations used to contain brominated vegetable oil as a stabilizer.
 Brominated vegetable oil was discontinued in 2013, and has been replaced with sucrose acetate isobutyrate.
 An 8 USfloz serving of Gatorade Perform 02 (Gatorade Thirst Quencher) contains 50 calories, 14 grams of carbohydrates, 110 mg sodium and 30 mg potassium.

 Gatorade Thirst Quencher is sweetened using a sucrose-dextrose mix.
 For a period of time in the 1990s and early 2000s, high fructose corn syrup was used to sweeten Gatorade distributed in North America, but as of 2011, the drink is once again sweetened with a sucrose–dextrose combination, which the company describes as being "preferred by consumers".
 G2 and G2 Natural, labeled as being "lower calorie" variants, are sweetened in part with PureVia, an extract of the Stevia plant.

 The presence of calories, sugar, and sodium in Gatorade products has drawn attention from public school constituents, who have raised question over whether the sale of Gatorade beverages should be permitted in such schools.
 In 2010, California Governor Arnold Schwarzenegger sponsored a bill which proposed a ban on the sale of sports drinks in California schools.
 In 2015, the University of California, San Francisco began to phase out the sale of sodas, sports drinks and energy drinks in its cafeterias, vending machines, and campus catering and retail locations, and began to "sell only zero-calorie beverages or non-sweetened drinks with nutritional value, such as milk and 100% juice".